Abey627/weather-data-platform/backend/README.md

 docker-compose exec backend bash
 ```

-For a complete list of available commands, please refer to the [Docker Commands Reference](../docs/docker-commands.md) in the project root.
+For a complete list of available commands, please refer to the [Command Reference](../docs/reference/commands.md) in the project root.

 ## API Documentation